indexpost archiveatom feed syndication feed icon

 It's Not My Fault

 The idea isn't my own, a colleague introduced me to it several years ago, to my knowledge he's never bothered to write up his ideas.
-I realize there exist tools to accommodate these problems but heavy-handed tooling has never jived with me.
+I realize there exist tools to accommodate these problems but heavy-handed tooling has never jibed with me.
 I've tried to keep up with recent trends in the CSS ecosystem including BEM and SASS to identify the useful parts which I might incorporate into my current practices.

 What Does It Look Like?